Thomas O. Larkin: Bear Flag Revolt

 The apparently peaceful conquest of California soon began to fray at the edges in southern California.
 Revolts broke out in Los Angeles, and the occupation forces under Archibald Gillespie and his 30-40 men were driven out.
 José Castro returned, and Larkin moved his family to Yerba Buena (San Francisco) as the Californios throughout the province were attempting to repel the thinly spread out California Battalion garrison troops and Navy forces.
 Larkin was captured outside of the city when, against advice, he tried to go to his deathly ill daughter, still in Monterey.

 Larkin was forced to ride to Santa Barbara.
 En route, he witnessed the inconclusive Battle of Natividad (near Salinas) from General Castro's side.
 He was later imprisoned in Los Angeles and was not reunited with his family until after the signing of the Treaty of Cahuenga which ended four months of skirmishes.
-His daughter died while he was a captive.
+His daughter Sophia Adeline died while he was a captive.

-United States
+California statehood

 Now free to own land in his own name, Larkin turned his attention to his new opportunities.
-In partnership with Robert Semple, he established the city at the Carquinez Straits that became Benicia, but Larkin’s business interests were in San Francisco and he sold out his share after a few years.
+In partnership with Robert Semple, he established the city at the Carquinez Straits that became Benicia, but Larkin's business interests were in San Francisco and he sold out his share after a few years.
 As he took control of his own affairs, his relationship with Leidesdorff fell apart.

-By the time gold was discovered, Larkin had permanently settled in the city by the Bay and was in the next few years able to reap a fortune from the economic boom that followed.
+By the time gold was discovered, Larkin had permanently settled in the San Francisco and was in the next few years able to reap a fortune from the economic boom that followed.
 It was as a representative from San Francisco that he served at the 1849 Constitutional Convention, held in Monterey.

 Early in 1850, he built the first brick building in San Francisco at 1116 Stockton Street.

+Move to New York

-Later in 1850 they moved to New York.
+In 1850 they moved to New York.
 They rented a comfortable suite at the Irving House, a hotel that was popular with Californians.
 In November they bought and renovated at great expense an eighteen-room home in a good neighborhood.

 Their new home soon acquired the reputation they had gained in California for lavish hospitality.
 But the cold and damp eastern weather did not agree with them.
 Rachel and the children endured repeated bouts of illness.
 Thomas acquired an acute skin disease and was so ill for two months that newspapers mistakenly announced his death.
 When he finally began to recover, Rachel, who had helped doctor him, collapsed from exhaustion.